Lloyds Lifetime Mortgages

 What Are the Costs Involved?

-When considering equity release, any homeowner needs to understand the full scope of the associated costs.
+When considering a lifetime mortgage, homeowners need to understand the full scope of associated costs.
 Whether you are aged 55 or older and looking to supplement your income or repay an existing mortgage, the costs of a lifetime mortgage can vary depending on your circumstances and the flexibility of the plan you choose.

 Typical costs may include fees for legal advice, property valuation, and application processing.
 In addition, the interest rate set by the lender will affect the total amount repaid over the course of your life.
 Some plans allow for voluntary repayments, while others may accrue interest until the sale of your home, either when you move into long-term care or after your death.

 The effect on your family and children should also be considered.
-Releasing equity reduces the value of your estate, which could impact any future inheritance.
-It’s often best to explore your options as part of a series of conversations with a professional adviser who understands the full implications of equity release.
+Releasing home equity reduces the value of your estate, which could impact any future inheritance.
+It’s often best to explore your options as part of a series of conversations with a professional adviser who understands the full implications of a lifetime mortgage.

 If you’d like to discuss your options further, you can request a call back from a qualified adviser who can guide you through the details and help you select a plan that suits your financial goals.